olmallet81/URT/README.md

 $ R CMD INSTALL --no-lock RcppURT_1.0.tar.gz
 ```

-Before running the examples below make sure to have run ./URT/examples/example1.cpp (to write random data to CSV files, the same that were used for C++ examples).
+Before running the examples below make sure to have run ./URT/examples/example1.cpp (to write random data to CSV files, the same that were used for the C++ examples).

 You are now ready to run ./URT/R/example1.R: